 - Health professionals including those working in antenatal and postnatal services

-It may also be of interest to women before, during and after pregnancy, their partners and families, and other members of the public.
+- Women before, during and after pregnancy, their partners and families and other members of the public

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or service users.
 The application of the recommendations in this guideline is not mandatory and the guideline does not override the responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or their carer or guardian.